 A couple summers ago, I had a brief encounter with a young woman at a security checkpoint at Prologue, an alternative school in Chicago’s Near Northwest Side, that has nagged at me ever since.
 She looked like a typical teenager on her way to class.
-She had a baby face framed by braids that were tied up in a knot.
-Her backpack was slung over shoulder as she rushed through the metal detector.

 Chicago’s Law Department and police accountability activists have been going at it for years over whether the public has the right to know the names of officers accused of misconduct.
 This week, an Illinois court said it’s time for the city to cough them up.